 6.3.
 Usually, we can accurately predict when economic sentiment changes from positive to negative and negative to positive.
 Because significant news reporting agencies typically support these turns, it is hard to miss.
 The news that problems are coming will be everywhere, and euphoria will also be everywhere.
 You have to listen.

 if I’ve learned anything from my 30-year career, not to become a victim of someone else’s agenda.
 Do your research and do not believe a word of what stockbrokers and various financial advisers tell you.
 Do what they do and not what they ask you to do.
 Most of them either push their own or someone else’s agenda and act as agents that facilitate the transfer of wealth from you to the banks and super-wealthy.

 If you find a good financial adviser who cares and knows what he is doing, consider yourself to be lucky.
-As a rule of thumb, it takes about 10-12 years of experience for a financial adviser to become proficient in this work.
+As a rule of thumb, a financial adviser takes about 10-12 years of experience to become proficient in this work.
 So pay attention to that as well.

 Have any questions about markets, investment, or financial health?
 Ask away, and I’ll answer in the comments or in another article!